zerotrickpony/helloelectron/README.md

 - ✅ write out updateinfo.json as part of packaging
 - ✅ Logger facility
 - ✅ rename HtmlBuilder to something more pithy like DBox or DomBox or DivBox or NodeBox.
+- ✅ try using a native dependency like better-sqlite3, and add the electron rebuild statement to the script
 - ✅ get tests working
   - ✅ compile a version of the app with the test code in it
   - ✅ make sure that code in test can refer to prod code